cdesiles/ansible-playbooks/README.md

 --ask-become-pass
 ```

-You can also unlock your key system wide to simplify your calls:
+You can also call you ssh agent to unlock your key prior to simplify your calls:

 ```sh
 ssh-add ~/.ssh/my_key